openradx/adit/README.md

 ## About

-ADIT (Automated DICOM Transfer) is a swiss army knife to exchange DICOM data between various systems by using a convenient web frontend.
+ADIT (Automated DICOM Transfer) is a Swiss army knife to exchange DICOM data between various systems by using a convenient web frontend.

 ## Features

-- Transfer DICOM data between DICOM compatible servers
+- Transfer DICOM data between DICOM-compatible servers
 - Download DICOM data to a specified folder
 - Pseudonymize DICOM data on the fly
-- Specify a trial name for the transfered data (stored in the DICOM header)
+- Specify a trial name for the transferred data (stored in the DICOM header)
 - Easy web interface to select which studies to transfer or download
 - Upload a batch file to make multiple queries on a DICOM server
 - Upload a batch file to transfer or download multiple studies
-- A REST API and API client to manage transfers programmatically by an external script (see below) (See [here](https://pypi.org/project/adit-dicomweb-client/) for a python client)
+- A REST API and API client to manage transfers programmatically by an external script (see below)
-- Define when transfers should happen, e.g. on at night (to reduce server load on the PACS)
+- Define when transfers should happen (for example, at night to reduce server load on the PACS)
-- Fine-grained control of what users can do or can't do and what they can access
+- Fine-grained control of what users can or can't do and what they can access
 - Help modals with detailed information for the most important features

 ## Upcoming features